ultralytics/ultralytics/docs/en/models/yolov9.md

 - **Lightweight Models**: YOLOv9s surpasses the YOLO MS-S in parameter efficiency and computational load while achieving an improvement of 0.4∼0.6% in AP.
 - **Medium to Large Models**: YOLOv9m and YOLOv9e show notable advancements in balancing the trade-off between model complexity and detection performance, offering significant reductions in parameters and computations against the backdrop of improved accuracy.

 The YOLOv9c model, in particular, highlights the effectiveness of the architecture's optimizations.
 It operates with 42% fewer parameters and 21% less computational demand than YOLOv7 AF, yet it achieves comparable accuracy, demonstrating YOLOv9's significant efficiency improvements.
-Furthermore, the YOLOv9e model sets a new standard for large models, with 15% fewer parameters and 25% less computational need than [YOLOv8x](yolov8.md), alongside a incremental 1.7% improvement in AP.
+Furthermore, the YOLOv9e model sets a new standard for large models, with 15% fewer parameters and 25% less computational need than [YOLOv8x](yolov8.md), alongside an incremental 1.7% improvement in AP.

 These results showcase YOLOv9's strategic advancements in model design, emphasizing its enhanced efficiency without compromising on the precision essential for real-time object detection tasks.
 The model not only pushes the boundaries of performance metrics but also emphasizes the importance of computational efficiency, making it a pivotal development in the field of computer vision.